Skip to content

 Janusz Franco-Barraza.
 MD, PhD

-Research Assistant Professor (E. Cukierman Lab) & Manager of Spatial Immuno-Proteomics Facility.
-Fox Chase Cancer Center
+Research Assistant Professor at Cukierman Lab & Manager at Spatial Immuno-Proteomics Facility, Fox Chase Cancer Center

 HOST-Factor: Unveiling pancreatic cancer microenvironment neighborhoods through highplex imaging and spatial profiling